PDF Print

 Making a site trusted is not to be done lightly as you must really trust the site never to contain or distribute inappropriate material.
 Parts of sites may be trusted and others not as long as they can be distinguished by URL - for example while mydomain.com may not be trusted you may feel that mydomain.com/education can be.

-E2BN has made the decision to trust certain categories of site (.gov.uk; .sch.uk; for example) and some specific sites (e2bn.org is one such others being various education sites, manufacturer sites, etc.).
+We have made the decision to trust certain categories of site (.gov.uk; .sch.uk; for example) and some specific sites (e2bn.org is one such others being various education sites, manufacturer sites, etc.).
 New trusted sites can easily be added.

 Blocked sites